WGCEO/Portfolio/README.md

 - Use String type functions for great performance.

 ### Result
-1. Reduce document data memory
+1. Reduce document data memory</br>
 ![](sizePerformance.png)<br/>
 FastestTextView convert NSAttributedString to custom String type.
 - It is half the size of rtf (48%)